Settling a Claim * Before it Reaches Court

 How is a Settlement decided?

 Settling the case normally involves your legal advisors speaking to the defendant’s legal advisors and negotiating a settlement on your behalf.
 Your legal advisors will advise you as to the adequacy of a settlement and whether it is in your best interest.
 Settlement negotiations always take place on a ‘without prejudice’ basis.
 This means that the court cannot be advised of the content of those negotiations if the matter fails to settle.

 Settlement Vs Going to Court

-Your solicitor help you come to a decision as to whether to settle or not.
+Your solicitor helps you come to a decision as to whether to settle or not.
 Settling a case before it reaches courts does have its pros and cons.
 Settling outside of court:

-- can be a quicker process that waiting for a court date
+- Can be a quicker process than waiting for a court date

 - Can be less stressful for the person making the personal injury claim *, and,

 - The settlement amount offered by the defendant could be higher than what the court might award to you.

 You must also remember that, as it is difficult to predict what a court will award as compensation, there is a chance that the settlement amount could be less than what a court might award to you.
 Weighing up your options is something that you should not have to do on your own, your personal injury * solicitor will help you come to a decision.

 It is important to note that if you settle outside of court that this decision closes your case and claim and you cannot, for example, advise a few months or years later that your personal injury * is worse and that you now want to claim further monies.